Wake Forest vs. Syracuse NCAA Football Odds, Plays and Insights | October 9, 2021

 - The Demon Deacons have been favored by 6 points or more three times this season and covered the spread in one of them.

-- Wake Forest's games this year have hit the over on one of five set point totals (20%).
+- Wake Forest's games this year have gone over the point total one time in five opportunities (20%).

-- When Wake Forest puts up more than 20.8 points, it is 3-2 against the spread and 5-0 overall.
+- Wake Forest is 3-2 against the spread and 5-0 overall this season when the team puts up more than 20.8 points.

-- In games that Wake Forest amasses over 284.6 yards, the team is 3-2 against the spread and 5-0 overall.
+- When Wake Forest totals more than 284.6 yards, the team is 3-2 against the spread and 5-0 overall.

-- This year, the Demon Deacons have turned the ball over five times, while the Orange have forced five.

 - Find the latest spread and moneyline odds for Wake Forest at SISportsbook.